EdOverflow/bugbounty-cheatsheet/README.md

 # Style Guide

 We like to keep our Markdown files as uniform as possible.
-So if you submit a PR make sure to follow this style guide (We will not be angry if you do not.)
+So if you submit a PR, make sure to follow this style guide (we will not be angry if you do not).

 - Cheat sheet titles should start with `##`.
 - Subheadings should be made bold. (`**Subheading**`)